 Course Requirements Checklist

 The student will be required to submit 3 Book Reviews.
-The papers must be at least 3 pages written in current Turabian format, utilize and cite at least 5 appropriate sources to justify the student’s position and/or conclusions, and must be in accord with the standards of academic writing.
+The Book Review Assignments must be at least 3 pages written in current Turabian format, utilize and cite at least 5 appropriate sources to justify the student’s position and/or conclusions, and must be in accord with the standards of academic writing.

 The student will be required to submit a Constitutional Design Proposal.
 In this project, the student will specify the purpose of civil society and propose a set of ideal political, economic, and cultural institutions.
 This proposal must be 5–6 pages and cite at least 5 scholarly sources.